Tryczek/PWr-UCISW/README.md

 - `Sprawozdanie.pdf`: Report detailing the implementation and results.

 ### Lab2: State Machine Implementation

-Lab2 involves the creation and simulation of a 3-bit bidirectional counter using state machines.

 **Files:**
 - `counter.vhd`: Contains the VHDL for the state machine.